skillrepos/ai-3in1/labs.md

 <br><br>

 4. Switch back to a terminal in your codespace.
 Run the first command to see what models are loaded (none currently).
-Then pull the model down with the second command.
+Then pull the smaller model down with the second command.
 (This will take a few minutes.)
+After this, we will run the third command to *alias* the smaller model for the various code as *latest*.

 ```
 ollama list
-ollama pull llama3.2
+ollama pull llama3.2:1b
+ollama cp llama3.2:1b llama3.2:latest
 ```

 ![pulling the model](./images/31ai9.png?raw=true "pulling the model")